bxparks/AUniter/jenkins/README.md

 Jenkins instance, we don't need to define any slaves or nodes, so the `agent {
 label 'master' }` statement tells Jenkins to run all tasks on the master.

-### Environment
+### Environment Variables

-The `auniter.sh` script needs to be told where to find the Arduino IDE command line binary.
-We installed a new copy of Arduino IDE for the `jenkins` user at `/var/lib/jenkins/arduino-1.8.5`.
+The `AUNITER_ARDUINO_BINARY` environment variable required by `auniter.sh` is defined using the Jenkins system configuration through the web tool.

+### Build with Parameters

+The `$BOARDS` variable was defined in the Pipeline configuration above with the "This project is parameterized" checkbox option.

 ### Stages